Table of Contents

 Number 7: Museums

-A wonderful option if one or both of you loves museums and you have a little one who doesn’t have the patience or the self-discipline, (yet) to not touch anything and everything.
+This is a great choice if one or both of you love museums.
+It’s especially good if you have a little one.
+They may not yet have the patience or self-discipline to refrain from touching everything.
 Nobody said dates have to be in the evenings.
 Go out during the day and explore a museum of interest.

 Number 8: Brunch

 Brunch is by far my favorite time to eat out.
 So naturally, it is the perfect date opportunity for me and my husband.
-Our very first date, in fact, was a brunch that turned into lunch, (we were there so long).
+Our very first date was a brunch that turned into lunch, (we were there so long).

 Number 9: Swimming Hole